 - Create a vertical arrow - Creates an arrow in the vertical direction.

-- Create text - Opens a Text entry window, where you can type in text or HTML.
+- Create text - Opens a Text entry window, where the user can type in text or HTML.
 Click OK when done, and the text will appear in the Main Display window.

-- Create waypoint - Opens a Text entry window, where you can type in text or HTML.
-Click OK when done, and the text will appear in the Main Display window along with a marker to represent the exact location where you clicked in the Main Display window.
+- Create waypoint - Opens a Text entry window, where the user can type in text or HTML.
+Click OK when done, and the text will appear in the Main Display window along with a marker to represent the exact location that was clicked in the Main Display window.

 - Create image - Places a saved image or an image from an HTML address on the Main Display window.
 Select an image file from the file chooser or enter a URL.
 When using this shape, you can use the Full Lat/Lon option next to Coordinates.
 This controls how the corners of the image are positioned.
 If you are adding a large image and you want to display the full image right away without having to stretch it, check this option.
 Otherwise, your image will be compressed in the horizontal.